PZI Teacher Archives

 John Tarrant in Fall Sesshin 2019.
 Being lost or between places is a fundamental human predicament.
 Being lost delivers you to yourself with an unknown outcome.
 The teacher takes away the student’s need to know what’s unfolding on their pilgrimage.
 Zen likes predicaments as signs that things want to change.

-Allison relays the story of the encounter between Manjushri and Vimalakirti.
-Manjushri, among the 32,000 Bodhisattvas sent by Buddha to Vimalakirti’s , and asks him on his sick bed: ‘How do the Bodhisattvas enter the gate of non-duality?’
+Allison relays a story of an encounter between Manjushri and Vimalakirti.
+Manjushri, among the 32,000 bodhisattvas sent by Buddha to Vimalakirti’s sickbed, asks, “How do bodhisattvas enter the gate of nonduality?”
 The response is an intimate silence.
-Allison’s story includes the karmic path that his daughter, Moon Like Beauty bore on her way to enlightenment.
+Allison’s story includes the karmic path that his daughter, Moonlike Beauty, bore on her way to enlightenment.

 Steve Lucas looks at the injustice of Fayan’s determination – and also lets us into his zen practice and his world as a competitive financial trader and concerned father.

 David Weinstein examines Emperor Wu’s exchange with Bodhidharma.
 His question: “What is the first principle of teaching?
 Vast emptiness, nothing holy.”
 The Emperor wants to be acknowledged, but….

 Allison Atwill takes us into the moment in Baizhang’s Fox koan when the old man finally stays and the implications for our world view.
 Recorded at Fall sesshin Land of Medicine Buddha, Soquel, CA.